-Twenty years in search.
+Twenty-five years in search and the legal industry.
 Selective UK law firm engagements.
 SRA-aware throughout.
 No account managers.
 No juniors.
 No tie-in contracts.
 This page is the longer version of how that works and why I built the consultancy this way.

-I’ve spent twenty years in search and marketing — agency-side first, then in-house, then freelance, then founder, then independent again.
+I’ve spent twenty-five years in search and digital marketing — most of it inside the legal industry.
+From 2004 to 2020 I was Director of Digital Marketing at two UK law firms, then went independent.
 Across all of it, one pattern held: the firms getting the best results were the ones with senior people doing the work, on a small number of accounts, with deep context.

 So I went the other way.
 A selective number of law firm clients.
 Me as the consultant who actually does the work.
 No layers, no delegation, no excuses.
 If the work is wrong, it’s because I was wrong.
 If the work is right, it’s because the model lets it be.